fiji/FilamentDetector/README.md

 # FilamentDetector

-**THIS IS A WORK IN PROGRESS AND CANNOT BE USED AT THE MOMENT.**

-`FilamentDetector` is a **Fiji plugin** that allow easy, fast and accurate detection and tracking of **biological filament** inside images or stack of images with sub-pixel resolution.
+`FilamentDetector` is a **Fiji plugin** that allow easy, fast and accurate detection and tracking of **biological filament**.

+Please visit https://imagej.net/FilamentDetector for more informations.

+## Installation

+- At the moment, you have to compile the plugin yourself and add it to your Fiji plugin directory.
+- A Fiji update site will be setup soon.

 ## Authors